cresset-template/cresset/README.md

 but will not rebuild PyTorch if caches are set appropriately.
 Users thus need only wait for the additional downloads, which are also accelerated by caching and with fast mirror URLs.

+# TODO: Write about how the docker-compose.yaml file is general purpose and not dependent on anything about the build.
+Explain the NGC Dockerfile both as an example and an alternative development environment for those starting new projects with no dependencies.

 To remove the containers, use `docker compose down`.